s-fifteen-instruments/tdc1_GUI/README.md

 5. Select Integration time (singles) / acquisition time (pairs) by pressing the arrows or typing in manually then hitting enter.
 ![select int](https://user-images.githubusercontent.com/52197879/125743293-5a772701-c621-4e8d-826e-7f4b92b341b7.png)

 6. Select Plot Samples.
 This determines how many data points to display on the graph at once.
+Only works for pairs mode.
+Singles mode plots up to 500 data points by design.
 ![select PLS](https://user-images.githubusercontent.com/52197879/125743318-82824e87-a36e-49c5-a2dc-a6a3dd8249d2.png)

 7. The timer checkbox can be selected for a finite experiment runtime.